 With regards to the firmness of my Helix mattress, I felt as if the mattress landed at a 6 out of 10 on the firmness scale, where 10 is the most firm.
 During my quiz I selected the “medium” option when asked what firmness level I prefer.
 Helix mattresses are available from a very soft 3 out of 10 to a very firm 9 out of 10 (where 10 is the most firm), and every level in between.

 The feel of this mattress was quite nice.
 There’s a good level of contour, but not a dramatic level of sinkage.
-In addition, the top layer of latex helps sleepers avoid that stuck or trapped feeling that memory foam often provides.
+In addition, the top layer of responsive poly foam helps sleepers avoid that stuck or trapped feeling that memory foam often provides.
 The ability of this mattress to offer contouring without the stuck feeling is a major plus, in my opinion.

 Support was another impressive feature about the Helix mattress.
 Once again, this mattress was built with my specific body type and preferences in mind, so please keep that in mind.
 That said, my Helix mattress was able to support both my wife and I without any issues.
 As I slept on my stomach, I felt as if the mattress did a very good job of providing balanced levels of sinkage and push back.
 In other words, I was able to sink into the mattress enough to relieve pressure points, but the mattress did not continue to give in.